Rare-Book-Librarian/special-collections-class/topics/art-reference/page.md

 # ART PATRONS
 # OR,
-## How to Serve Users Interested in Objects?
+## How to Serve Users Studying Objects?